centrosh/trdpSimulator/README.md

 TCNopen TRDP stack.
 This repository now includes C++ scaffolding for the simulator runtime, continuous integration, and contributor workflows.

+## Current Capabilities

+- C++ communication wrapper with lifecycle management, PD publish/receive, MD send/receive, and structured diagnostics recorded for each action.
+- Loopback stack adapter that mimics the TRDP API so the CLI and unit tests can exercise callback flows without network access.
+- Scenario engine driving ordered PD/MD events and validating message-data acknowledgements before advancing.
+- Device profile catalogue and scenario repository backed by deterministic manifests, schema validation, and CLI tooling for importing, listing, and exporting simulation assets.

 ## Project Structure

 ```